 (b) All applications received during one of the above time periods will be deemed to have been received at the same time for purposes of awarding First in Time commitments.

-(c) All applications received during one of the above time periods will be deemed to have been received at the same time for purposes of awarding First in Time commitments.

-(d) The Department shall commit First in Time funding to those applications received in the first period first.
+(c) The Department shall commit First in Time funding to those applications received in the first period first.
 If there is funding remaining, then the Department shall commit the remaining funding to the second period.

-(e) If the First in Time funding is insufficient to provide a commitment to all Districts within a given time period for that Funding Cycle, the Department shall randomly select the Districts by a lottery process to determine which Districts will receive an award commitment.
+(d) If the First in Time funding is insufficient to provide a commitment to all Districts within a given time period for that Funding Cycle, the Department shall randomly select the Districts by a lottery process to determine which Districts will receive an award commitment.

-(f) The lottery process shall be determined by the Department.
+(e) The lottery process shall be determined by the Department.

-(g) All lottery results are final.
+(f) All lottery results are final.

-(12) The Department shall notify Districts that receive a funding commitment from the Oregon School Capital Improvement Matching Account within two weeks of the close of the application period for a Funding Cycle
+(12) The Department shall notify Districts that receive a funding commitment from the Oregon School Capital Improvement Matching Account within two weeks of the close of the application period for a Funding Cycle.

 (13) The Department shall post the eligibility and ranking of all Districts that applied during that Funding Cycle on the Department’s website.
-Districts that applied but did not receive a commitment will be notified of where they fall on the Waiting List.
+Districts that applied but did not receive a commitment will be notified of where they fall on the Waitlist Ranking.

-(14) All funding commitments are contingent upon the District subsequently Closing the required Local GO Bonds within 6 months of that Funding Cycle’s bond election.
+(14) All funding commitments are contingent upon the District subsequently Closing the required Local GO Bonds within nine (9) months of that Funding Cycle’s bond election.

-(15) Any Districts on the Waiting List may choose to seek voter approval for Local GO Bonds in that Funding Cycle with the understanding that State Matching Grant funds may become available for that Funding Cycle if a District that has received a commitment is unsuccessful in passing their Local GO Bonds.
+(15) Any Districts on the Waitlist Ranking may choose to seek voter approval for Local GO Bonds in that Funding Cycle with the understanding that State Matching Grant funds may become available for that Funding Cycle if a District that has received a commitment is unsuccessful in passing their Local GO Bonds.

 (16) All funding commitments to Districts that successfully pass their Local GO Bonds in the Funding Cycle will be officially awarded a State Matching Grant upon the execution of a grant agreement prescribed by the Department.

 (17) All funding commitments to Districts that are not successful in passing their Local GO Bonds will be recommitted to Districts that have successfully passed Local GO Bonds in that election in the following order:

-(a) All districts that received a partial commitment that passed a Local GO Bond will receive funding up to the full award.
+(a) All Districts that received a partial commitment that passed a Local GO Bond will receive funding up to the full award.

-(b) All Districts on the First in Time Waiting List that passed a Local GO Bond, will receive an award from the uncommitted First in Time funds
+(b) All Districts on the First in Time Waitlist Ranking that passed a Local GO Bond, will receive an award from the uncommitted First in Time funds.

-(c) All Districts that received an award from the First in Time Waiting List will be removed from the Priority List Waitlist.
+(c) All Districts that received an award from the First in Time Waitlist Ranking will be removed from the Priority List Waitlist Ranking.

-(d) All Districts remaining on the Priority List Waiting List that passed a Local GO Bond will receive any funds remaining from Districts that received a commitment but failed to pass a Local GO Bond.
+(d) All Districts remaining on the Priority List Waitlist Ranking that passed a Local GO Bond will receive any funds remaining from Districts that received a commitment, but failed to pass a Local GO Bond.

 (18) Districts will have to reapply each Funding Cycle to receive a commitment for that Funding Cycle.
-A district will not be able to carry forward any commitments made in previous Funding Cycles.
+A District will not be able to carry forward any commitments made in previous Funding Cycles.

 (19) All decisions of the Department regarding the completeness of the application or ranking under either the Priority List or First in Time process are final.

-(20) Any funding remaining after all awards have been made for a Funding Cycle shall be moved forward to the next Cycle.
+(20) Any funding remaining after all awards have been made for a Funding Cycle shall be moved forward to the next Funding Cycle.